TIL: `steampipe`

 less usage in the wild.

-You can create a link like `https://fastn.com/#:~:text=Build%20anything&text=hello`
+You can create a link like https://fastn.com/#:~:text=Build%20anything&text=hello

 and when someone visits the page the browser will scroll to that location, and

 it will highlight the selection.
-[Try
+Try

-You can also use `#:~:text=<first word>,<last word>` to highlight entire para.
+You can also use #:~:text=<first word>,<last word>

-And you can use `:target` pseudo-class to explicitly style the selection.
+pseudo-class to explicitly style the selection.

 You can [opt out of this feature](https://github.com/WICG/scroll-to-text-fragment#opting-out) as well for your document.

 The problem: including content defined in document into another.
-I want this to
+I want this to be easy to do, and the syntax must be easy, and clean.

--- ds.h1: this is a section
+-- ds.h1:

 This is some content, which technically belongs to the h1.
 This